jernesten/ogui-installer/README.md

 |**2: Custom Ubuntu XFCE**| In an ubuntu + xfce custom distro the launcher (~/.local/share/applications/ogui.desktop) has being build with errors (unknowed causes) | Use Installation guide in https://github.com/jernesten/ogui to build it correctly.|

 ---

-## What should the Installer be able to do?

-- install gdrive ocamlfuse from PPA in the system
-- install OGUI
-- uninstall gdrive ocamlfuse and delete the PPA
-- uninstall OGUI

 ## How to use